Audio-Rochey/TerrainTronics-HarlechXL/README.md

 ---

+---

+## What's in the kit?

+* 1x HarlechXL Board
+* 1x 2.54mm Screw Terminal to bring in your high power 5V.
+* 1x QWIIC/StemmaQT Cable - may not use conventional color order.
+* 4x (2x8) pin header
+*

 ## Host Controller Requirement

 Harlech XL PG2.0 is a controlled peripheral board and does not generate lighting behaviour on its own.
 It requires a host microcontroller to send commands over I2C to define brightness levels, animations, and lighting effects.